Reusable, story telling packaging for kayak paddles

 Papira®: A bio based cushioning wood foam

-The design team also made another version of the packaging for the paddles, trying the new material Papira® by Stora Enso.
 Papira® is a wood foam that is completely bio-based, biodegradable, compostable and recyclable in ordinary paper recycling.

 Learn more